morikatron/toio-sdk-for-unity/docs_EN/development_basics.md

 ### About Assembly Definition

-This SDK uses a feature called Assembly Definition to divide a script into multiple assemblies.
+This SDK uses a feature called Assembly Definition to divide scripts into multiple assemblies.
 For more details on Assembly Definition, please refer to [here](https://docs.unity3d.com/ja/2018.4/Manual/ScriptCompilationAssemblyDefinitionFiles.html).

 The following items should be noted about this function.